lucamartucci/lucamartucci.github.io/index.md

 Currently I mainly think about:

-* Design and analysis of heuristic algorithms for average-case problems
+* Design and analysis of heuristic algorithms for average-case problems, especially using spectral methods.
 * Analysis of Boolean functions.
 Especially structural and Fourier properties of [DNFs](https://en.wikipedia.org/wiki/Disjunctive_normal_form).

 I also have interest in applications of theory to understand practical problems.